-To perform fixed IF measurements with the noise measurement application, you have to install the optional External Generator Control hardware.
+To perform fixed IF measurements with the R&S FSW Noise measurements application, you have to install the optional External Generator Control hardware.
 This option allows you to control an external generator and the type of signal it generates.

 External generator control